 D. All discovery will be on a continuing basis.

-E. If at any time during the course of the proceedings it is brought to the attention of the Court that the Prosecutor or defense counsel has failed to comply with this rule or an order issued pursuant to this rule, the Court may grant a continuance, prohibit the introduction as evidence of the material not dis¬closed, or enter such other order as it deems just under the circumstances including Contempt of Court.
+E. If at any time during the course of the proceedings it is brought to the attention of the Court that the Prosecutor or defense counsel has failed to comply with this rule, or an order issued pursuant to this rule, the Court may grant a continuance, prohibit the introduction

-F. The report of an expert witness shall be provided opposing counsel at least ten days prior to the taking of said expert's deposition.
+An expert witness's report shall be provided opposing counsel at least 10 days prior to the taking of said expert's deposition.

 Bail or Surety

 A. BOND HEARINGS